Find fun things to do with teens &

 * Red Rocks Park, just west of Las Vegas, is a good place for family hiking and exploring.
 Officially known as the "Red Rock Canyon National Conservation Area" (whew, what a mouthful!) you'll be stunned by the rugged western scenery and the red rock formations for which the park is named.
 You'll find a number of good interpretive exhibits in the visitor's center, in addition to the hiking you may wish to enjoy.
 Hate to hike?
 Don't worry---there's a drive-through loop of the park you can take instead.
 Bicycling is permitted, as well!
 Here's a link to the Red Rocks Park website, which will give you more information.

 * Valley of Fire State Park: If you can't get enough of red rocks & western scenery, you may wish to take a drive north of the city to the Valley of Fire State Park.
 It's actually only 45 miles from downtown Las Vegas, making it a perfect 1/2 day family outing.
 (Of course, you'll need to do still more driving once you get there; the park is huge & you'll need to drive around to view its many features.)
 Hiking and picnicking are major activities here.
 Camping is available, as well.
 For full information, here's the Valley of Fire State Park website, which will fill you in on the details.
-Also, here's a link to a set of Mapquest directions to the Valley of Fire SP, with the Stratosphere Tower being your starting point.
+Also, here's a link to see a Google map with directions to the Valley of Fire SP, with downtown Las Vegas being the starting point.

 * Death Valley National Park, California: Although Death Valley is over the state line in California, it's easier to reach from Las Vegas than from any major California city.
 The park's east entrance is just over 100 miles from Las Vegas, and takes about 2 hours to drive.
 (This length would make a good day-trip or overnighter from Las Vegas.)
 The road is in good condition.
 Gas and services are available at several points.
 Once you reach Death Valley, you'll want to head to some of the park's notable features, which include geological points of interest, visitor's centers, museums and even golf!

 Both campgrounds and hotels are available at Death Valley NP.
 Reservations are a good idea for campgrounds, and absolutely essential for the hotels.
 You don't want to be turned away once you've driven so far...and yes, that can happen!
-If you'll be camping, you may view our pictures & get further info about the campgrounds on our Death Valley Camping page.
+For help in planning your trip, here's the Death Valley NP page of the National Park Service website.
+Also, if you'll be camping, you may wish to view our pictures & get more detailed info about the campgrounds on our website's Death Valley Camping page.

-Also, here's a PDF map of Death Valley NP and downloadable visitor's guide.
+Death Valley Maps: Here's the link to a PDF map of Death Valley NP and downloadable visitor's guide that you may print at home before you leave.
 You should pre-plan the attractions you'd like to see if you want to get everything done in a day-trip.
 Of course, you'll want to save room in your schedule to enjoy nice views and other surprises you'll find along the way; not every interesting feature is mentioned in the brochure.
-Still other trip-planning details may be found on the Death Valley National Park website.
-Also, here's a driving map and Mapquest driving directions to Death Valley from Las Vegas, starting from the South Point Hotel just south of The Strip.
+Also, here's a Google map showing the route from Las Vegas to Death Valley...specifically to Furnace Creek, which is the main tourist village within the park.
+There's where you'll find campgrounds, hotels, information, a restaurant, a store and things to do (museum, visitor's center, golf.)

 Find still MORE Las Vegas family fun:: Things to do with Kids in Las Vegas :: Madame Tussaud's Wax Museum :: Stratosphere Tower Rides :: IMAX Movies :: Adventuredome & Las Vegas Zoo :: Siegfried & Roy's Secret Garden :: Dolphin Habitat & Shark Reef :: Hoover Dam & Ethel M Candy tours :: Las Vegas & Mount Charleston Camping :: Las Vegas Halloween: Fright Dome :: Springs Preserve Haunted Harvest :: Christmas: Las Vegas Christmas Lights